 What is Dev error 6066 Warzone?

-Dev Error 6066 in Warzone error is a launch error that occurs when you try to open the game.
+Dev Error 6066 in COD Modern Warzone game is a launch error that occurs when you try to open the game.
 This error could be a result of a lot of factors.
-It can be caused due to outdated OS, outdated graphics drivers, lack of VRAM, conflicts with background applications and overclocking.
-Other potential reasons for the same error could be broken game files or corrupted installation files.
+It can be caused due to outdated OS, outdated graphics drivers, lack of VRAM, conflicts with background applications, PC overclocking, etc. Broken game files or corrupt installation files could also be the reason for this error.

 Fix Dev Error 6066 in Call of Duty Modern Warfare and Warzone